rvldpw/Marketing-Benchmark-System/README.md

 ![Python](https://img.shields.io/badge/Python-3.13-blue)
 ![Status](https://img.shields.io/badge/Status-Completed-green)

-**Capstone Project #1 – Data Science & Machine Learning Program**
-**Institution:** Purwadhika Digital School
+**Project Type:** Data Analytics / Marketing Performance System

-**Creator:** Rivaldi (JKTPM-36_01)
+**Creator:** Rivaldi

 ## Project Overview

 This project is a **Performance Marketing Benchmark Management System** built with Python to store and evaluate campaign performance data.

+Developed as part of a **Data Science & Machine Learning program at :contentReference[oaicite:0]{index=0}**, this project reflects real-world marketing analytics use cases and practical system design.

 It demonstrates how teams can manage campaign knowledge internally, especially since **CRM tools can be too expensive for some companies**.
 The program provides a lightweight way to track benchmarks and compare campaign results with historical best performance.

+Additionally, the system is designed to scale beyond a standalone tool by integrating with internal databases or data warehouses, enabling automated data pipelines and more advanced analytics workflows.

 ## Context, Problem, and Users